Search Knowledge Base by Keyword

 Although Inc. and Ltd. are the most commonly chosen names, the decision comes down to whatever sounds best to you.

 If you're not sure, ask family and friends what they think.
 Often that will result in one option standing out above the rest.

 If you'd like some tips for choosing a great name for your business, check out this post.

 The only time that we recommend one choice of legal element over another when choosing a corporate name is for numbered corporations.

 Although numbered corporations are automatically assigned a number, the legal element can usually be chosen by the incorporator.

 If you're incorporating a numbered corporation instead of a named corporation (which might not be the best idea), our recommendation is to go with Ltd. as the legal element.
 That's because Ltd. is the most commonly used legal element for numbered corporations in Canada (by far), and using something different often leads to confusion and errors.

+ULC's are sometimes confused for LLC's, which are something completely different.
 LLC stands for Limited Liability Company.
-LLC's are very common in the United States, but are not used in Canada.
+LLC's are very common in the United States, but are not available for registration as a corporate legal entity in Canada.

 Other corporation types that are available in the United States, but not in Canada include C-Corporations and S-Corporations.
 The C and S stand for specific sections of the US Internal Revenue Code are are not relevant in Canada.